 Medications for erectile dysfunction (ED) took off in a major way with the launch of Viagra, and later Cialis, Kamagra and Levitra.
-These ED meds are so popular that they are considered as blockbusters.
+These meds are so popular that they are considered as blockbusters.
 Millions of men have found the drugs to work well for them in successfully overcoming the ED issues.
 However, in this line of treatment, women’s sexual dysfunction has been sidelined.
-In fact, there is lesser research and also treatment options when it comes to managing sexual dysfunction in women.
-There has been some research done to see if the ED drugs can help women too.
+In fact, there is lesser research and also treatment options when it comes to managing sexual dysfunction in the females.
+There has been some research done to see if the ED drugs can help ladies too.

 The active ingredients in Viagra and Cialis, which are Sildenafil and Tadalafil, are prescribed for women with pulmonary arterial hypertension.
-However, these same medications are not actually prescribed for sexual problems as doctors are not really sure if they will work.
-A little deeper insight into the use of ED meds in women can help determine if they would work or not, or even any dangers to one’s health.
+However, these same drugs are not actually prescribed for sexual problems as doctors are not really sure if they will work.
+A little deeper insight into the use of these meds in females can help determine if they would work or not, or even any dangers to one’s health.

 What can happen when women take ED medication?

 The top medications work as PDE5 enzyme inhibitors, which help to relax the blood vessels and increase blood flow to the penile region when sexually aroused to produce a strong erection.
 Likewise, the theory is that the drugs can aid in enhancing stimulation around the vaginal area with stimulation to improve the sensation and enhance pleasure.
 The results of this theory have been varied though.
 The anticipated treatment of sexual dysfunction in women with drugs used for ED did not occur.
 Probably, the use of Viagra in those taking serotonin reuptake inhibitors (SRIs) will likely experience better management of sexual dysfunction.